gritukan/hamkaas/lab1/README.md

 Now it's your time to implement `AddVectorsKernel`.
 As being said, this is a function that is executed on the GPU many times in different threads.
 We want every thread to compute the sum of two elements of the input vectors.
 To distinguish between threads, you can use `threadIdx.x` variable which is a built-in variable running from `0` to `a.size() - 1` in our case.

+Technically, when kernel is being run the function `AddVectorsKernel` will be called for `a.size()` times and each time `threadIdx.x` will be set to a different value.
+This is how computations are parallelized in CUDA.
+Given some job, you split it into the number of smaller jobs and write code in such a way that every thread does a small part of the job.

 When you are done, run the following command to test your implementation:

 ```bash